 - Public sector contracts

-- Associated professional negligence and property matters (separate CV available on request)
+- Associated professional negligence and property matters

 - Cooperatives, unincorporated associations and clubs